Eno Barony

-Ruth Eno Adjoa Amankwah Nyame Adom (born 30 October 1991), known professionally by her stage name Eno Barony, is a Ghanaian rapper and songwriter.
-Born in Tema, Accra, she released her debut single, "Wats Ma Name" and also "Tonga", the remix of the track "Tonga" by Joey B ft Sarkodie in 2014 that lifted her into the limelight.
-It was claimed she was the first Ghanaian female rapper to hit a million views on YouTube.
+Ruth Eno Adjoa Amankwah Nyame Adom (born 30 October 1991), known professionally by her stage name Eno Barony, is a Ghanaian rapper singer and songwriter Born in Tema, in the Greater Accra Region of Ghana.
+Prior to gaining mainstream recognition, Eno Barony released several singles and mixtapes, including Whats Ma Name, Pendrive, and Tonga, among others.
+Her 2018 release, Fear No Man, marked a significant turning point in her career, establishing her as one of the leading rappers in Ghana.
+She made history as the first Ghanaian female rapper to receive a nomination for the Best Rapper category at a major national award scheme.

 Early life and education

-Rapper Eno Barony was born Ruth Eno Adjoa Amankwah Nyame Adom at Ghana's port and business metropolis of Tema, to father, Reverend Abraham Nyame Adom and mother, Mrs. Rebecca Nyame Adom.
-Eno began her schooling at Shallom Preparatory School and went on to Cambridge Academy for her lower elementary education.
-She finished her Junior High School at Methodist J.H.S and pursued her senior secondary education at Methodist Day Secondary School in Tema and continued to achieve her tertiary education at Kumasi Polytechnic.
+Eno Barony was born Ruth Eno Adjoa Amankwah Nyame Adom in Tema, Ghana, to Reverend Abraham Nyame Adom and Rebecca Nyame Adom.
+Eno began her schooling at Shallom Preparatory School, and went to Cambridge Academy for her lower elementary education.
+She attended junior high at Methodist J.H.S and senior secondary education at Methodist Day Secondary School, before attending Kumasi Polytechnic.

 Music career

-Even though she had previously recorded other singles, Eno came to wider attention when she released her first single, "Tonga", in 2014, which received commercial airplay.
-She later recorded more songs including "Megye Wo Boy" in 2015, on which she collaborated with Abrewa Nana.
-In 2015, her mother died.
-After several months of mourning, she broke the silence with hip hop song titled "The Best" with multiple award-winning Togolese artiste and Brand Ambassador for Togocel, Mic Flammez.
+Though having previously recorded several singles, Eno came to wider attention after releasing the single "Tonga" in 2014, which received commercial airplay.
+She released "Megye Wo Boy", a collaboration with Abrewa Nana, in 2015.
+Her mother died the same year.
+After several months of mourning, she released "The Best" with Togolese artist and brand ambassador Mic Flammez.
 She recorded a single, "Daawa", with Shatta Wale in 2016.
 The same year, she collaborated with rapper Kwaw Kese on a single called "GARI".
-She also collaborated on two other singles, "Touch the Body" with Stonebwoy, and "King of Queens" with Medikal.
+She participated in two other collaborations, "Touch the Body" with Stonebwoy and "King of Queens" with Medikal.
 In 2017, she released a song titled "Juice Me" followed by another single with Ebony Reigns, titled "Obiaa Ba Ny3".